So You Want to Work in Digital Health...

 Start by investigating the company culture, as this can significantly impact your job satisfaction and work-life balance.
 Speak to current (and former!) employees about their experiences.
 You can often gain candid insights into the work environment, leadership, and the company's response to challenges.
 Websites like Glassdoor can also give you a clue into employee satisfaction.

-What is your risk-tolerance and does the risk-profile match?
+What is your risk tolerance, and does the risk profile match?

 Every company comes with a degree of risk.
 Ask pointed questions about the company's financial stability: How much runway does the company have?
 When do they plan to fundraise next?
 What is revenue and revenue growth?
 What’s the plan for profitability?
 This will help you understand the potential risk and your job security.